Why do you need a purse organizer insert in the first place?

 Continue until you have magnetic clasps on both sides of one pocket, the backside of another pocket, and the front side of the last pocket.
 When you are done, your bags should look something like this:

 Now, you can click them all together and load them up!

-I like how these pouches slide easily into my other DIY Bags and Purses. be sure to check out the full DIY Accessory Library HERE
+I like how these pouches slide easily into my other DIY Bags and Purses.
+If you liked this tutorial, be sure to check out the full DIY Accessory Library HERE

 Loved The Post?
 Please Share It!